How to Make a Church Welcome Pack

 Here are 3 steps you need on how to make a church welcome pack:

-1. Choose the Church Visitor Pack
+1. Choose What Type Of Church Visitor Pack

-church visitor welcome packSome churches use pocket folders which make it easy to put your church info and events page in.
+Some churches use pocket folders which make it easy to put your church info and events page in.

 Other churches like to use gift bags because they’re easy to pop little gifts like church branded key rings, magnets, pens etc into.